jblindsay/whitebox-tools/manual/WhiteboxToolsManual.md

 #### 8.8.35 Rho8Pointer

-Calculates a stochastic Rho8 flow pointer raster from an input DEM..
+Calculates a stochastic Rho8 flow pointer raster from an input DEM.

 *Parameters*: